God's Plan For Your Life

 The world's most significant work is soul-winning, and every Christian can and should bring others to the Savior.
 Jesus said, “You will be my witnesses” (Acts 1:8).
 Try to speak naturally and cheerfully every day to someone about Christ.
 The Bible says, “Whoever captures souls is wise” (Proverbs 11:30).
-Remember that you witness by what you do as well as by what you say.
-At home, at work, at school, there should be something about you that’s different – your love, patience, understanding.
-Then tell someone about Jesus Christ who made the difference.
+Remember, you witness by what you do as well as what you say.
+At home, work, school, and everywhere, there should be something different about you—your love, patience, and understanding.
+Tell someone that Jesus Christ has made the difference. in you.

 There is far more to the Christian life than what is included here, but if these initial steps are carefully followed, you will find yourself growing more and more in the knowledge and grace of our Lord and Savior Jesus Christ.